• Facebook

 This crab rangoon recipe is real crab meat mixed with cream cheese and seasonings, then folded into wontons and cooked to golden brown perfection.
 You can either bake or fry your crab rangoon for a restaurant quality result!

-I cannot resist the appetizers at my local Chinese restaurant, I always order egg rolls, lettuce wraps and these delicious crab rangoon.
+I cannot resist the appetizers at my local Chinese restaurant.
+I always order sweet and sour pork, vegetable lo mein, homemade egg rolls, chicken lettuce wraps and these delicious crab rangoon.
 My homemade version of rangoon is just as good, if not better than, the restaurant recipe.

 A pile of crab rangoon wontons filled with a creamy crab mixture.

 One day I ordered crab rangoon at a restaurant, and ever since then I’ve been hooked.
 Who could possibly resist crispy wontons stuffed with cream cheese and crab?
-Now that I’ve learned to make crab rangoon at home, I can skip the take out, and my family is just as happy with my version.
+This staple of American Chinese restaurants is surprisingly easy to make.
+Now that I’ve learned to make crab rangoon at home, I can skip the Chinese takeout, and my family is just as happy with my version.

 Crab meat, cream cheese, garlic powder, green onions and Worcestershire sauce in a mixing bowl.

-A wonton wrapper with a dollop of crab and cream cheese filling on it.
+A wonton wrapper with a dollop of filling on it.

-• I prefer using real crab meat for my rangoon.
-In this case I used frozen crab meat, but you can also purchase fresh crab meat at your local grocery store’s seafood counter.
+• I prefer using real crab meat for this dish.
+In this case I used frozen lump crab meat, but you can also purchase fresh crab meat at your local grocery store’s seafood counter.
 You can also use finely chopped imitation crab meat if you prefer.

 • You can fold your wontons any way you like.
 I typically just pinch them together to make these little squares because it’s easy, looks nice, and you can fit a lot of filling into this shape.